googlielmo/subc/README.md

 those systems!

-On Darwin/macOS the system libc is being used (not the GNU libc), which is linked dynamically and it's actually required for issuing system calls in a portable way.
+On Darwin/macOS the system libc is being used (not the GNU libc), which is linked dynamically and is actually required for issuing system calls in a portable way.

 Platforms tagged "broken" currently will not compile or run